-- > Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - > Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Working Walls to enable and support recall. - > The use of the local community to give the children a sense of belonging. - > The use of break out rooms to support children to regulate when they feel overwhelmed. - > A fully resourced sensory room.
+Differentiating our curriculum to ensure all pupils are able to access it, for example, by our curriculum pathways, AQA unit awards and accreditations, grouping, 1:1 and 2:1 work, teaching style, content of the lesson, individual timetables that include movement breaks, sensory integration and therapeutic activities.

+- Adapting our resources and staffing and training staff in initiatives like attention autism, sensory regulation, and bespoke learning bags etc. - > Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, therapy, and physiotherapy adapted equipment etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, combining classes for social skills opportunities, outdoor learning, pets therapy and total communication objectives etc. - > Spiral curriculum and embedding the curriculum through routine, sensory integration and play opportunities along with regular community access. - We maintain accessibility for all of our students through bespoke curriculum pathways, therapeutic assessment and intervention, the provision of a 24- hour curriculum that encompasses parents and carers and regular review of our teaching and learning.
+We promote a flexible approach and aim to adapt to meet the need of each individual.